Potato Dill Soup

 Creamy, easy, Potato Dill Soup, definitely comfort food in my book!
 After a long day at work, I often crave a nice big bowl of soup, and some warm bread for dinner.
 Add in a good salad, and that’s all I need.
 This Potato Dill Soup, with bites of sweet and slightly salty ham, creamy broth, tender potatoes and just a hint of dill is a unique twist on Potato Ham chowder that the whole family will love.

-Make this soup using Intentional leftovers; ham from Sunday dinner is a perfect and make quick work of this delicious recipe.
+Make this soup using Intentional leftovers; ham from Sunday dinner is perfect and makes quick work of this delicious recipe.
 Use the soup for a quick, easy and comforting dinner on a Monday night, or for delicious lunches throughout the week.
 What ever you decide, DO pin this recipe now, and DEFINITELY make it!
 You won’t be sorry.
 It’s delicious and it’s flexible.

 Adjusting this soup for dietary needs?